atick-faisal/label-studio/docs/source/guide/troubleshooting.md

 Your ML backend might be producing predictions in the wrong format.

 - Check to see whether the ML backend predictions format follows the same structure as [predictions in imported pre-annotations](predictions.html).
 - Confirm that your project's label configuration matches the output produced by your ML backend.
 For example, use the `<Choices>` tag to create a class of predictions for text.
-See more [Label Studio tags](/tags).
+See more [Annotation Hub tags](/tags).

 ### The model backend fails to start or run properly